timbulwidodostp/qvf/README.md

 # qvf
-Generalized linear models with instrumental variables and fast bootstrap (bootstrapping) With STATA 18
+Generalized linear models with instrumental variables and fast bootstrap (bootstrapping) Use qvf With STATA 18

 Olah Data Semarang